-If you’re a business that uses any type of technology, you’re likely sitting on an enormous amount of unstructured – and highly valuable – data.
-This is your dark data.
+If your business uses any type of technology, you’re likely sitting on an enormous amount of unstructured – loose information not housed in ECMs, SAPs or other databases – and highly valuable data.
+This is dark data.

-According to recent estimates, approximately 90 percent of companies’ data is dark.
-That’s an astonishing amount of information that hasn’t been analyzed or leveraged to the benefit of the business.
+According to recent estimates, approximately 90 per cent of a company’s data is dark.
+That’s an astonishing amount of information that hasn’t been analyzed or leveraged to benefit business outcomes.

 Understanding the concept is one thing, but why is this something you should be concerned about anyway?
 What makes dark data so risky for organizations?